 Cats love hiding in dens.
 A washing machine filled with clothes is thus particularly cosy for cats – and unfortunately this preference can lead to disaster with some.

 There is no chance of a cat surviving in a running washing machine full of water.
-Tumble driers are almost as dangerous.
+Tumble driers are almost as dangerous, especially when they get hot.

 Always check washing machines and tumble driers before switching them on.
 You can easily overlook your cat in amongst the clothes, so always observe the following rule strictly: it's only certain that your cat isn't in the washing machine if you can see them somewhere outside the washer.